 If you are planning to range through the forests by jeep, 2N/3D are enough to explore the whole region.
 Trekking to Sandakphu-Phalut will consume at least 4-5 days.

-Singalila National Park ought to be on your list if you want to get closer to the nature and the Himalayas.
-If you are planning a trip already, get customised North East Travel Packages with TravelTriangle.
+Singalila National Park ought to be on your list if you want to get closer to nature and the Himalayas.
+If you are planning a trip already, get customized North East Vacation with TravelTriangle.